The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

 We next explain how to represent resilience problems as VCSPs using appropriately chosen valued structures with oligomorphic automorphism groups.

 \begin{expl} The following query is taken from Meliou, Gatterbauer, Moore, and Suciu~\cite{Meliou2010}; they show how to solve its resilience problem without multiplicities in polynomial time by a reduction to a max-flow problem.
 Let $\mu$ be the query Observe that a finite $\tau$-structure satisfies $\mu$ if and only if it does not have a homomorphism to the $\tau$-structure $\bB$ with domain $B = \{0,1\}$ and the relations $R^{\bB} = \{(0,1),(1,1)\}$ and $S^{\bB} = \{(0,0),(0,1)\}$ (see Figure~\ref{fig:fin-dual}).
 We turn $\bB$ into the valued structure $\Gamma$ with domain $\{0,1\}$ where $R^{\Gamma}(0,1) = R^{\Gamma}(1,1) = 0 = S^{\Gamma}(0,0) = S^{\Gamma}(0,1)$ and $R^{\Gamma}$ and $S^{\Gamma}$ take value 1 otherwise.
 Then $\VCSP(\Gamma)$ is precisely the resilience problem for $\mu$ (with multiplicities).
-Our results reprove the result from \cite{LatestResilience} that even with multiplicities, the problem can be solved in polynomial time (see Theorem~\ref{thm:tract}, Proposition~\ref{prop:connection}, and Example~\ref{expl:fin-dual-rev}). \end{expl}
+In Example~\ref{expl:fin-dual-rev} we reprove the result from \cite{LatestResilience} that even with multiplicities, the problem can be solved in polynomial time. \end{expl}

 \begin{expl} Let $\mu$ be the conjunctive query